Best daily deals

 Should I buy the standard PS5?

 The standard PS5’s disc drive also opens up access to movies on DVD and Blu-ray, so you can use it to play (or start) a physical collection.
-While that can be costly compared to something like a Netflix or Max subscription, the advantage is that your favorite titles won’t suddenly disappear because of rights issues or tax write-offs.
+While that can be costly compared to a Netflix or Max subscription, the advantage is that your favorite titles won’t suddenly disappear because of rights issues or tax write-offs.
 Some movies have never made the transition to streaming.

 Should I buy the PS5 Digital Edition?

 If you only ever buy digital copies of games, then you should probably default to the Digital Edition.
-It’s the cheaper of the two consoles after all, and the PlayStation Store does have regular sales and discounts.
+It’s the cheaper of the two consoles, after all, and the PlayStation Store does have regular sales and discounts.

 If you own a PS4 and bought digital copies of games on that console, you can transfer those titles to the Digital Edition.
 We have a guide on transferring PS4 saved data to the PS5 if you need help.